BlackZork/mqmgateway/README.md

   * **available_value** (optional, default 1)

-    Expected u_int16 value readed from availablity register when availablity flag should be set to "1".
-If other value is readed then availability flag is set to "0".
+    Expected `uint16` value read from availability register when availability flag should be set to "1".
+If other value is read then availability flag is set to "0".

-*register*, *register_type* and *available_value* can form a list when multiple registers should be readed.
+*register*, *register_type* and *available_value* can form a list when multiple registers should be read.

 ## Data conversion

-Data readed from modbus registers is by default converted to string and published to MQTT broker.
+Data read from modbus registers is by default converted to string and published to MQTT broker.
 To combine multiple modbus registers into single value, use mask to extract one bit or perform some simple divide operations a converter can be used.

 ### Standard converters